 A few words about the Israel National Trail

 The Israel National Trail spreads over 1,000 kilometers, more than 620 miles.
 It connects Eilat in the south to Kfar Giladi in the north and passes through breathtaking landscapes, ancient sites, and modern-day settlements.
-You’ll be hiking colorful mountains in the desert, passing by ancient ruins from around 2,000 years ago, enjoying natural water pools, and meeting fabulous people on the way.
-In the past, the trail went all the way to Kibbutz Dan in the north, but that last segment was canceled due to safety issues.
+You’ll be hiking colorful mountains in the desert, passing by ancient ruins about 2,000 years old, enjoying natural water pools, and meeting fabulous people.

 After hiking the northern part of the trail, I understood there are many ways to hike the trail.
 You can take it easy, hike only half a day, stop to volunteer in certain places along the way, OR you can challenge your limits, hike 25-30 km a day or more, race through the beautiful landscapes, and feel exhausted, yet satisfied, at the end of the day.
 Of course, you can also do something in the middle, not too slow and not too fast.
-You can sleep outdoors the entire trip, in tents or only sleeping bags, OR you can combine some Trail Angels and paid accommodation options along the way.
-The options to experience the Israel National Trail are endless.
+You can sleep outdoors the entire trip, in tents or only sleeping bags, OR combine some Trail Angels and paid accommodation options along the way.
+There are endless options to experience the Israel National Trail.

 How long does it take to hike the Israel National Trail?

 It takes about two months to complete, but if you’re fast, you might be able to complete it within a month and a half, hiking about 25-30 kilometers per day.
 If you want to take it easy, you can spread the trail over a longer timeframe.